Yes No Share to Facebook

 Answer: To legally evict a tenant for personal use in Ontario, a landlord must issue an N12 notice, providing at least 60 days' notice per Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17, section 48(2).
 The landlord must act in good faith, intending to occupy the unit personally or for a close family member.
 Additionally, section 48.1 requires the landlord to compensate the tenant with one month's rent or offer a comparable unit in the same building.
 Navigate the eviction process smoothly and lawfully with the right legal support to protect your rights as a landlord.

-What Must a Landlord Do When Wanting to Evict a Tenant So to Reclaim a Rental Unit for the Own Use of the Landlord?
+What Must a Landlord Properly Do When the Landlord Is Seeking Eviction of a Tenant Due to a Desire to Take Back a Rental Unit for Personal Use?

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord